alexkaltenbach/alexkaltenbach.github.io/_pages/cv.md

 * *DAAD Kongressreisenprogramm 2023*, 08/2023<br>
   Description: Funding to attend the ICIAM2023 (10th International Congress on Industrial and Applied Mathematics) in Tokyo (Japan).
 (Funding amount: 2.350 €)

+  * *Robert Bartnik Fellowship 2025*, 03/2025<br>
+  Description: Funding to for a research stay at the Monash University (Australia).
+(Funding amount: 5.000 €)

 <big><b>Awards</b></big>

 * *Ferdinand-von–Lindemann–Preis*, 10/2020<br>